hamidghaedi/scRNA_seq-analysis/README.md

 ```
 ![umap_cluster12_markers.png](https://github.com/hamidghaedi/scRNA_seq-analysis/blob/main/images/umap_cluster12_markers.png)

-So it seems clusters 1,4,8,12,13 and 16 are the same cell type with minor subtypes.However cluster 5 and 7 showing some level of expression for markers in cluster 1 + 4, but they need separate inspection.
+So it seems clusters 1,4,8,12,13 and 16 are the same cell type with minor subtypes.
+However cluster 5 and 7 show some level of expression for markers in cluster 1 + 4, but they need separate inspection.
-Conserved markers in these two clusters are as follow
+Conserved markers in these two clusters are as follows

 ```
 [1] "LDB2"    "SPARCL1" "GNG11"   "FLT1"    "IFI27"   "RAMP2"   "PECAM1"